 In terms of Nutrition, the Alaskan Malamute will consume four cups of food a day, whereas the Husky will consume three cups of food that’s been formulated specifically for active breeds like the Husky.
 This is generally dependant on size so if you have a large Husky and a small Malamute then they may consume the same.
 As always, a good quality kibble is preferable to keep your pooch in tip top condition.
 Be sure to keep an eye on the amount of treats you feed them, because despite them being active, they can definitely pile on the pounds quick if it’s not monitored.

 The grooming of the Alaskan Malamute and the Siberian Husky is identical.
 They both have a dense undercoat and a fluffy outercoat, and as such both breeds should be groomed at least two to three times a week, possibly more.
-During Springtime when the weather starts to become warmer, they will shed heavily, and therefore grooming will be required daily in order to keep their coat manageable for both you and your household.
+During Springtime when the weather starts to become warmer, the Husky will shed heavily, and you can expect the same from the Malamure.
+Grooming will be required daily in order to keep their coat manageable for both you and your household.

 Each dog should be bathed once a month, more often than this will damage the balance of the natural oils which keep their coat healthy, as well as drying their skin out.
 This can cause itchy flaky skin which will be very uncomfortable for them.
 As adventurous as they are, they will probably get dirty in between baths so they will also need a bit of a clean or sprucing up every week or so.
 You can do this with doggy wipes, doggy dry shampoo, and even doggy perfume that can be bought from your local pet store.